Sören Opti

 Sören Hans Brad Opti (born 16 May 1997) is a badminton player from Suriname.
-He is an Olympian, respresenting Suriname at the 2016 Rio Olympics.
-He was also selected to represent his country at the 2020 Tokyo Olympic Games, but due to a positive Covid-test had to stay home.
-In the 2016 Olympics Opti was the flagbearer for Suriname during the opening ceremony.
-Opti participated at the 2014 and 2018 Central American and Caribbean Games.
+He is a two time Olympian, respresenting Suriname at the 2016 Rio Olympics and at the 2024 Paris Olympics.
+He was also selected to represent his country at the 2020 Tokyo Olympic Games, but had to stay home due to a positive Covid-test.
+During the opening ceremony of the 2016 Olympics, Opti was the flagbearer for Suriname.
+Opti participated in the 2014 and 2018 Central American and Caribbean Games.